Shraeyas/elastic-writeable-stream/README.md

 # elasticsearch-writeable-stream
-Return a writeable stream for elastic search
+Returns a writeable stream for elastic search to be used with Pino transports: https://github.com/pinojs/pino/blob/master/docs/transports.md